shimondoodkin/imapcopy/README.rst

 A simple utility to copy folders between IMAP mail servers.

 It only requires standard Python 3.5 or later.
+For windows 7 probably need Python 3.7

 Examples
 --------